-So probably, what you’ll naturally want to do or at least consider doing is make your First VP Sales a Player-Coach.
+So probably, what you’ll naturally want to do, or at least consider doing, is make your First VP Sales a Player-Coach.
 I.e., to carry her own individual quota (in addition to that of the whole team).
-Just carry your own $X00,000 quota in addition to the rest of your job, you’ll think.
-It’s only a couple of reps now anyway to manage — not a big deal.
-Your new VPS needs to be one of them as well the boss of them to make the math work, you’ll think.
-That way, your VP Sales is not just a cost center on your P&L.
+Just carry their own $X00,000 quota in addition to the rest of their job, you’ll think.
+It’s only a couple of reps now anyway to manage in most cases — not a big deal.
+Your new VP of Sales needs to be one of those reps as well the boss of them to make the math work, you’ll think.
+That way, your VP Sales is not just a huge cost center on your P&L.

 And beyond the pure cost, there’s another very sensible reason you might want your VP Sales to start as a Player-Coach and carry a quota for a little while.
-Because it’s a good test.
+Because it’s a good test, and proving ground.
 Can he or she really do it?
-Trust me, I can tell you having been a VP in a F500 Tech Co … they are plenty of execs who try to manage but can’t actually do the job itself, at all, or at least, not anymore.
+Trust me, I can tell you having been a VP in a F500 Tech Co … there are plenty of execs who try to manage but can’t actually do the job itself, at all, or at least, not anymore.